-A fidelity bond is a specialized type of insurance that protects your business against losses caused by employee (or subcontractor) fraud, theft, forgery, or other misconduct.
+A fidelity bond is a specialized type of insurance that protects your business against monetary or physical losses caused by employee fraud, theft, forgery, or other misconduct.
+Certain forms of fidelity bonds also protect against monetary or physical losses as a result of misconduct by subcontractors.
 Any business owner with employees in a position of trust should consider fidelity bonding as part of a risk management strategy.

-Fidelity bonds are useful to manage the risk to your business posed by possible theft, embezzlement or fraud by an employee.
-They also give your customers a solid reason to trust your business.
-In some cases, states require a fidelity bond in addition to a surety bond.
+Fidelity bonds are useful in managing the risk of possible theft, embezzlement, or fraud by an employee.
+Getting bonded may also instill trust in your customers.
+Some states require a fidelity bond in addition to a surety bond, so be sure to review your state's requirements or contact NNA Surety Bonds for assistance.

 A surety bond is a three-party legal agreement among the principal (you or your business), the obligee (usually a government entity), and the surety (the company providing the bond).

-There are hundreds of kinds of surety bonds specific to different business types, and they are frequently required in order to obtain a state or municipal business license.
+There are surety bonds specific to hundreds of different business types, and they are frequently required in order to obtain a state or municipal business license.

 Fidelity bonds differ from surety bonds in the following important ways: